 - are aligned to allow students to achieve secondary and tertiary qualifications.

-- engaging young people in education through
+It engages young people in education through:

 - high quality teaching and learning programmes designed using the Vocational Pathways